flhannich/MicroPM/readme.md

-# Micro Project Managment Tool
+# Micro Project Management Tool

-This project is under development.
+*This project is under development!*

 OSX Menu Bar Project Managment Tool with Laravel Server and Android/IOS App for clients.
 Build with Electron, React Native and Laravel.